siamhyde/Hyde-Procurement-Intelligence/README.md

       ↓
 Hyde Assistant
 ```
-The system separates trusted, incomplete, live and simulated states rather than silently guessing.
+The system separates trusted, incomplete, live and simulated states rather than allowing the AI layer to silently guess.

 ## Stack